*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 So you don’t own a snowmobile and not sure where to go or what to do?
 No problem – you can rely on the years of knowledge gleaned in the back woods with a guided tour with Back Country Tours in Haliburton, Tom Irwin Adventure Tours in Calabogie, or Highland Wilderness Tours near Maynooth.

 You will need a permit to ride on an Ontario Federation of Snowmobile Clubs’ (OFSC) groomed trails.
 Remember to ‘Buy Where You Ride’ which means purchasing your trail permit from the club where you will be riding most often.
 Visit the OFSC website to purchase your trail permit online.

 Loops and Trips

 Explore one of the loops below for a snowmobiling daytrip through Ontario’s Highlands’ winter wonderland.
-Remember to check ahead to be sure places to stop to refuel or grab a bite to eat are open and whether they are offering dine-in services or take-out only.
+Remember to check ahead that places to stop to refuel or eat are open and whether they are offering dine-in services or take-out only.

 Destinations: Bancroft, McArthur Mills, Coe Hill, Gilmour

 Come and play on over 350-kilometres of groomed trails that take you through the beautiful scenery of Hastings County and surrounding areas.
 Adjoining trails make this a route that will take you virtually anywhere you want to go on the trails.